“The only journey is the journey within.” – Rainer Maria Rilke

 With practice, you can connect with the source of wisdom from which you create your most fulfilling, meaningful and creative life.

 Your instinct is to grow.
 Hence the call of your heart (soul, spirit, insert spiritually comforting word).
 It will keep calling until you heed it.
 The longer you ignore the call, the more challenging the lessons appear.
-So heed the call.
+Heed the call.
 Foster a practice.
 Get to know (be) your wiser, true self.
-A-hem…I have such a ways to go.

 Craving Space?
 Listen Within